pitt-cdm/2019spring/plans/lesson-01.md

 It's part of the syllabus.

 ## 3. Write a short letter back to Ben.
+You can do this on the third page of that same survey, which you should still have open.

 Some considerations you might address include:

 * What were your expectations for the course coming in?
 What were your goals?
 If they’ve changed at all after reading / hearing my letter, how?